grigorisl/fullstack-drinkShop-app/README.md

 # fullstack-drinkShop-app

 This repository contains a full-stack application with separate folders for the frontend (Angular) and backend (Java).
-Τhe user must login to MySQL Workbence as a local instance to be able to create another user.
+Τhe user must log in to MySQL local instance as user with user creation rights.

 ## Database Setup